ralfw/exercises_in_programming_problem_solving/sorting/README.md

 Nevertheless the solution consists of some concepts which are not easily discernable in the code, e.g. swapping, a pass, repetition until no more swaps are needed.

 ### Approach 2
-This time a specific algorithm is to solve the problem: [Quicksort](https://en.wikipedia.org/wiki/Quicksort).
+This time a specific algorithm is to be used to solve the problem: [Quicksort](https://en.wikipedia.org/wiki/Quicksort).

 The overall behavior is the same as with approach no. 1, hence the same acceptance tests.